-This current policy came into effect in February 2022 and may change over time.
+This current policy was updated in January 2023 and may change over time.

 We provide consumers and small businesses with fair, free and independent dispute resolution for complaints about financial firms.

 We collect, hold, use and disclose your personal information to carry out our functions and activities as an external dispute resolution scheme.
 Our Rules and Operational Guidelines set out how we deal with complaints and confidentiality requirements.

 We will use your personal information to primarily resolve financial complaints that are lodged with us.
 We may also use your personal information for our other functions and activities such as:

 - Our investigative obligations in relation to systemic issues and serious contraventions.

 - Monitoring compliance with industry codes of practice.

 - Meeting our reporting obligations to regulators and other government agencies.

 - Complying with all applicable laws.

 - Managing any employment application you make with us.